Wall Street has come to Oregon's forests. Our research seeks to understand this new force.

 - The connection of forestland ownership to Wall Street investors

-- The connection of corporate forestland owners to the county funding crisis and attacks on the Northwest Forest Plan
+- The connection of forestland owners to the so-called county funding crisis and attacks on the Northwest Forest Plan

-Now, as we pivot to fully address the climate crisis, our future work will re-interpret prior understandings in light of the need for carbon dense older forests.
+Now, as we pivot to address the climate crisis, future work will explore the need to grow carbon dense older forests.
+How can the conflict between financial forestry and large forests be resolved?

-All our work on financial forestry is considered in light of the climate crisis.
-There is an inherent conflict between financial forestry and managing for carbon dense large forests.
+“Over 20 years of work on financial forestry must now be considered in light of the climate crisis.
+We know there is an inherent conflict between financial forestry and managing for large carbon dense forests.”

 Our Work To Date

-- Mapped forest ownership for all of Western Oregon
+- Mapped forest ownership for every parcel of real property in Western Oregon

-- Interpreted state of Oregon reports on forestland taxation and assessed forestland taxation relative to local government funding
+- Interpreted official reports on forestland taxation and assessed local government funding

 - Revisited our prior Forest That Work analysis to assess lost timber production due to early cutting by financial forest management